Coronavirus deaths climb by record 120 in single day, pass 4,000

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.8 percent in the state for all deaths and cases, including nonresidents, compared with 4.3 percent in the United States and 4.5 percent worldwide, which passed 551,000 deaths and passed 12.1 million cases Wednesday.
+It is 1.8 percent in the state for all deaths and cases, including nonresidents, compared with 4.2 percent in the United States and 4.5 percent worldwide, which nears 557,000 deaths and neared 12.4 million cases Thursday.

 Palm Beach County's rate was 3.1 percent, compared with Broward at 1.8 percent and Miami-Dade with 2.0 percent.
 With much fewer deaths, the mortality rate is 2.4 percent in St. Lucie, 1.7 percent in Indian River and 1.4 percent in Martin.